isdanni/isdanni.github.io/_posts/2020-10-25-thinkpad-x1-extreme-pop-os.md

 ### 4.1.1.
 Swap

 As shown at the bottom in the GParted menu, it is **OPTIONAL** to select a **swap** space.
 Normally, it is recommended to have double of the RAM size.
 But for mordern computers, especially those with large RAMS(up to 128 GB), this is not applicable anymore.
-Since my RAM is 32GB, I went with 6GB of swap.
+Since my RAM is 32GB, I went with **6GB** of swap.
+The file system is **linux-swap**.

 > Here is an interesting article disussing different options: [How Much Swap Should You Use in Linux?](https://itsfoss.com/swap-size/)